A Galois connection between classical and intuitionistic logics. I: Syntax: Symmetries and redundancy

-Let us write $\Box p$ for the proposition $\wn\oc p$, ``There exists a proof of $p$'', and $\nabla\alpha$ for the problem $\oc\wn\alpha$, ``Prove that $\alpha$ has a solution''.
-By another standard fact on Galois connections, the ``provability'' operator $\Box=\wn\oc$ descends to an interior operator (in the sense of order theory) on the poset of equivalence classes of propositions, whereas the ``solubility'' operator $\nabla=\oc\wn$ descends to a closure operator (in the same sense) on the poset of equivalence classes of problems.
-In the case of $\Box$, this translates to the following properties of $\Box$ itself: \begin{itemize} \item[($1^\Box$)] $\Box p\imp p$; \item[($2^\Box$)] $\Box p\imp\Box\Box p$; \item[($*$)] $p\to q\ \turnstile\ \Box p\to\Box q$. \end{itemize} These are easy to verify directly: ($1^\Box$) is the same as ($\wn\oc$); ($2^\Box$) follows from ($\oc\wn$) and the monotonicity of $\wn$; and ($*$) follows from the monotonicity of $\oc$ and $\wn$.
+Let us write $\Box F$ for the c-formula $\wn\oc F$, and $\nabla\Phi$ for the i-formula $\oc\wn\Phi$.
+Upon substituting problems and propositions for the atoms of $F$ and $\Phi$, these are interpreted by the proposition $\Box P$, ``There exists a proof of $P$'', and the problem $\nabla\Gamma$, ``Prove that $\Gamma$ has a solution''.
+By another standard fact on Galois connections, the ``provability'' operator $\Box=\wn\oc$ descends to an interior operator (in the sense of order theory) on the poset of equivalence classes of c-formulas, whereas the ``solubility'' operator $\nabla=\oc\wn$ descends to a closure operator (in the same sense) on the poset of equivalence classes of i-formulas.
+In the case of $\Box$, this amounts to (i) the derivability in QHC of the principles \formulas \begin{itemize} \item[($1^\Box$)] $\prin\Box p\to p$; \item[($2^\Box$)] $\prin\Box p\to\Box\Box p$; \end{itemize} and (ii) the judgement \begin{itemize} \item[($*$)] $\mm{\turnstile F\to G}$ implies $\mm{\turnstile\Box F\to\Box G}$. \end{itemize} These are easy to verify directly: ($1^\Box$) is the same as ($\wn\oc$); ($2^\Box$) follows from ($\oc\wn$) and the monotonicity of $\wn$; and ($*$) follows from the monotonicity of $\oc$ and $\wn$.